 - Exchange ideas with colleagues or adapt something from a free resource

-Unlike most other subjects, languages are being learned through exposure.
+Unlike most other subjects, languages are learned through exposure.
 The teacher, as a language model, plays an important role in the classroom.
 The focus in any foreign language classroom often lies on:

 - Teacher as the language model